Use Your Head – Wear a Helmet

-In fact, more children ages 5-14 are seen in emergency rooms for injuries related to bicycling than any other sport.
+In fact, more children ages 5 to 14 are seen in emergency rooms for injuries related to bicycling than any other sport.

-The simple act of strapping on a helmet can reduce the risk of severe brain injuries by 88 percent.
-But, according to a national survey conducted by the Centers for Disease Control and Prevention, only 48 percent of children ages 14 and younger wear a helmet while bicycling.
+The simple act of strapping on a helmet can reduce the risk of severe brain injuries by 88%.
+But, according to a national survey conducted by the Centers for Disease Control and Prevention, only 48% of children ages 14 and younger wear a helmet while bicycling.

 “Wearing a properly fitted helmet protects your skull and brain from injuries during falls.
 Any bicyclist who does not wear a helmet is at increased risk of head injury,” says Marty Collins, a registered nurse and coordinator of the trauma program and Emergency Management department at Wilcox Medical Center.